-Two students from Moore Norman Technology Center’s Surgical Technology program were presented with the Jamie M. Rogers Memorial Scholarship on Friday, April 5.
-Mariah Rash and Juana Menchaca each received $500 which may be used at their discretion.
-Mike and Nancy Rogers, Jamie’s parents, presented the awards.
+Two Moore Norman Technology Center Surgical Technology students were recently notified that they have earned the Jamie M. Rogers Memorial Scholarship.
+Julie Hudnell and Alexis Scott each received $500 which may be used at their discretion.
+Parents of the late Jamie M. Rogers, Mike and Nancy Rogers, asked Surgical Technology Instructor Dana Miles to notify the winners.

-Criteria for earning the scholarship were maintaining a high-grade point average, having good attendance in the program, and writing an essay about future goals in healthcare.
+Criteria for earning the scholarship are maintaining a high-grade point average, having good attendance in the program, and writing an essay about future goals in health care.
 Candidates were to also demonstrate good work ethics and practical skills by presenting surgical case logs outlining the number of cases and the skills used during those cases.
 A scholarship panel reviews applications and the scholarships are presented on-or-close-to April 7, which is Jamie's birthday.

 Learn more about MNTC’s Surgical Technology Program.